 About the Board of Architectural Review

-The BAR consists of seven members appointed by the Town Council.
-The BAR’s primary responsibility is to review applications for Certificates of Appropriateness (COAs) for projects in the Old and Historic District (map) and H-2 Corridor.
+The Board of Architectural Review’s (BAR) primary responsibility is to review applications for Certificates of Appropriateness (COAs) for projects in the Old and Historic District (map) and H-2 Corridor.
 The BAR reviews applications for projects ranging from small garages and sheds to residential additions and multi-building commercial developments.
-Members are appointed for their interest in the Town’s history and historic resources, and in many cases, because of relevant professional expertise.
+Members are appointed for their interest in the Town’s history and historic resources, as well as their relevant professional expertise.
 With backgrounds in architecture, real estate, historic preservation, construction, building conservation and the law, the BAR is well-qualified to review and approve projects and to advise the Town Council on preservation issues.
-A representative from the Planning Commission and Town Council also attend the BAR meetings, as non-voting members.

 Group Email Address: BAR@leesburgva.gov

 Staff Liaison: Tom Scofield Preservation Planner, accepts correspondence on behalf of the Board.